yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/intune-troubleshooting-enrollmenttroubleshootingevent-create.md

 Namespace: microsoft.graph

+> **Important:** Microsoft Graph APIs under the /beta version are subject to change; production use is not supported.

 > **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

 Create a new [enrollmentTroubleshootingEvent](../resources/intune-troubleshooting-enrollmenttroubleshootingevent.md) object.